AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/data-views/data-view-maintenance.md

 1. Make changes to the Name, Description, Data View Shape, Index Field, Grouping Fields, Queries, etc.

+   **Note:** When you open an existing data view, it may take up to 30 minutes for the queries to refresh.

 1. Select **Save** to save the updates and continue editing, or select **Save and Close** to save the updates and exit.

 ## Remove a data view